jrkong/Pixels2/README.md

 > Note: make assumes that there is OpenCV v4 installed.
 If this is not the case, you can update Makefile accordingly.

 ## Usage (Windows)
 Once OpenCV is installed, it is recommended to use Visual Studio because the config for it is already present.
 To run the program, you need to set `OPENCV_DIR` env variable.
 Refer to [link](https://docs.opencv.org/2.4/doc/tutorials/introduction/windows_install/windows_install.html#set-the-opencv-enviroment-variable-and-add-it-to-the-systems-path) for more information.
+Then add `%OPENCV_DIR%\bin` to your `PATH`.

 ## That's it!